The Measurable difference.

 Power groups in OXYGEN

-Do you also want to learn how to calculate the efficiency of an inverter, how long-time measurements work and how the calculation intervals are defined in OXYGEN?
-Then you should also watch the video of our past webinar and you will learn how those, and more measurement tasks can easily be set up in OXYGEN!
+Do you also want to learn how to calculate the efficiency of an inverter, how long-time measurements work, or how the calculation intervals are defined in OXYGEN?
+Then check our learning platform DEWETRON Academy and you will learn how those, and more measurement tasks can easily be set up in OXYGEN!

 Recent Posts